LearnOnDemandSystems/docs/lod/lod-api/lod-api-update-lab-instructions-package.md

 ## Package File Format
 - Standard ZIP archive
 - **Instructions.md** file in the archive root
-- An optional **Content** folder (to house images, videos, PDFs, etc.).
-The content folder can optionally contain subfolders, which allows you to organize content as you see fit.
+- You can include other content files referenced within your instructions, like images and videos.

-Content files are referenced in your instructions markdown using relative URLs.
-For instance, if the content folder contained the following:
+Content files are referenced in your instructions markdown using relative paths.
+You can use subfolders if you wish.
+For instance, if your package contains the following files...

 ```
 image1.jpg